-You can sell products and services on Instagram.
-With over one billion users, if your ideal client uses the app, you can use it to make sales.
+You can sell products and services on Instagram (or Instagram influencers can get paid for endorsing brands’ products and services).
+With over two billion users, if your ideal client uses the app, you can use it to make sales.

 Instagram is one of the best places to sell online, but not everyone has the budget for ads.
 Luckily, there are ways to sell on the platform without spending any money.

-A large chunk of Internet users is active on Instagram every day.
+A large chunk of Internet users are active on Instagram every day.
 Most of them follow at least one brand, so it’s a perfect place to find engaged buyers.

-You can generate tons of sales from Instagram if you play your cards right and follow the strategies in this post.
+You can generate tons of new business when selling on Instagram if you play your cards right and follow the strategies in this post.

 How do you make sales on Instagram?